juptier21/juptier21/README.md

-## 🚀 About Me
+## 👋 About Me

-Hello World 👋, my name is Hamza and I am a web developer.
+Hello World, my name is Hamza and I am a web developer.

 I started my proffesional career three years ago, and I worked for various clients from multiple sectors.